bentomhall/nih-system/homebrewery/classes/5e-misc.md

 *Intelligence (Investigation) Basic Skill Trick*

 You have advantage on Intelligence (Investigation) checks made to find trap triggers or figure out how to disable them.
-In addition, you can spend 1 STA to gain advantage on any Dexterity saving throws to avoid their effects.
+In addition, you gain advantage on any Dexterity saving throws to avoid their effects.
 \column
 #### Tumble

 *Dexterity (Acrobatics) Basic Skill Trick*

-You can move through opponents' spaces if they are one size larger than you by expending 1 STA.
+You can move through opponents' spaces if they are one size larger than you.
 They count as difficult terrain and you cannot willingly end your movement in their space.

 ### Advanced Skill Tricks